ErikKusch/Homepage/content/courses/gbif/SeasonalSchool-climatedata.md

 |7  |Fagus sylvatica L.         |  2882316|Fagaceae |      4689|Fagus sylvatica   |         9.592076|        51.47528| 2020|     5|  21|2020-05-21T11:07:39  |DE          |             |Hessen                 |46711391      |StillImage;StillImage;StillImage |50c9509d-22c7-4a22-a47d-8c48425ef4a7 |  9.592076| 51.47528|  5| 281.8596| 11.29835| 28.98178| 635.9584| 299.1519| 260.1676| 38.98431| 289.1873| 284.8993| 289.1873| 274.9467| 0.8459014| 0.2779124| 0.0020682| 3.920097| 10.731587| 10.196636| 10.731587| 10.449787|POINT (9.592076 51.47528) |
 |8  |Quercus robur L.           |  2878688|Fagaceae |      4689|Quercus robur     |        12.791288|        53.45432| 2019|     5|  29|2019-05-29T14:44:56Z |DE          |             |Mecklenburg-Vorpommern |26128754      |StillImage                       |50c9509d-22c7-4a22-a47d-8c48425ef4a7 | 12.791288| 53.45432|  6| 282.0240| 10.56826| 22.84456| 674.8423| 299.6821| 253.4205| 46.26158| 289.7753| 285.3079| 289.7753| 274.4990| 0.7309243| 0.2611389| 0.0026328| 4.086557|  9.681484|  8.469324|  9.681484|  8.544147|POINT (12.79129 53.45432) |

+Now to save this data as a .csv:

 ``` r
 write.csv(SDMData_df, file = "NFDI4Bio_SDMData.csv")
 ```

+Finally, here is a sneak-peak on how we can use this information to identify different environmental preferences across the taxonomic familie sof interest:

 ``` r